Tragedy strikes in 2019 once again in our community, but onward we go

 2019 has proven to be a tough year for the Auburn-Opelika community, but we continue to unite in efforts to grow stronger when the challenges are greatest.

-Sharon Gess was the type of leader who helped us meet those challenges head on, such as when she and the entire EAMC staff helped come to our rescue during the killer tornado strike that claimed 23 lives and injured nearly 100 in March of this year.
+Sharon Gess was the type of leader who helped us meet those challenges head-on, such as when she and the entire EAMC staff helped come to our rescue during the killer tornado strike that claimed 23 lives and injured nearly 100 in March.

 She will be missed.